 - An employee for income tax purposes; or

 - Not an employee for income tax purposes

 IR35 was introduced to enable HRMC to collect additional tax and national insurance payments where a contractor is an employee in all but name.
 Previously individuals could seek to avoid paying tax and national insurance contributions by supplying their services through an intermediary or a personal service company, and then paying themselves in the form of dividends.
 IR35 aimed to effectively close this loophole.

 What are the Changes?

-From 6th April 2020 the IR35 rules change so that liability will always rest with the End Client for those working in the private sector, previously under IR35, liability rested with the Intermediary.
+From 6th April 2021 the IR35 rules changed so that liability will always rest with the End user/client for those working in the private sector.
+Previously that liability rested with the Intermediary.
 However, the new rules will not apply to a “small” organisation.
 A “small” organisation is one which satisfies at least two of the following three requirements:

-- Identify a process on how status determinations will be made.
-The HMRC have produced a tool called CEST which can assist organisations to determine whether or not IR35 applies.
-However, the tool does have its limitations but can serve as a useful starting point to help make an assessment.
+- Identify and implement a process on how status determinations will be made.
+The HMRC has produced a useful assessment tool which can prove to be a useful starting point.

 - Review and make any necessary changes to pay roll systems.

-- Ensure there is a paper trail of the processes followed.
+- Ensure there is a paper trail of the processes followed and decisions made.